Jack Bandeira

-Jack Bandeira is an English actor.
+Jack Bandeira (born 29 March 1994) is an English actor.
 He is known for his roles in television series Noughts + Crosses, Young Wallander, Vera, Silent Witness, Holby City, Happy Valley and Lockwood & Co.
-Then he appeared in After Ever Happy, The Silent Twins, Venom: Let There Be Carnage and My Policeman.
+He has also appeared in After Ever Happy, The Silent Twins, Venom: Let There Be Carnage and My Policeman.

 Career

 In 2013 at age nineteen he made his debut in Middleton as Keith Tate.
 After that he appeared in many roles in different TV series Holby City, Vera, The Witcher, Sex Education and Noughts + Crosses.
 He also appeared in Cold Courage, Young Wallander, and Silent Witness.

 He also appeared in films The Duke, Gunpowder Milkshake, Venom: Let There Be Carnage, The Silent Twins, After Ever Happy and My Policeman.